pavelvodrazka/ctf-writeups/hackyeaster2018/challenges/egg19/README.md

 ### Solution

-As usual the first thing I did was to search interesting strings in the binary.
+As usual, the first thing I did was to search interesting strings in the binary.
 These were the only interesting ones I found.

 ```
-$ strings create_egg | grep .\\+\\.c
+$ strings create_egg | grep '.\+\.c'
 deteapng.c
 crtstuff.c
 ```